c3-e/spark/docs/ml-frequent-pattern-mining.md

 and hence is more scalable than a single-machine implementation.
 We refer users to the papers for more details.

-FP-growth operates on _itemsets_.
-An itemset is an unordered collection of unique items.
-Spark does not have a _set_ type, so itemsets are represented as arrays.

 `spark.ml`'s FP-growth implementation takes the following (hyper-)parameters:

 * `minSupport`: the minimum support for an itemset to be identified as frequent.